Cost of Pre-Employment Screening in the U.S.

 • Professional license checks: $7 – $15

-A credit background check also known as a credit check or financial record check is typically utilized when hiring for any position tasked with handling money.
-The average cost to run a credit background check is $5-$20.
+A credit background check, also known as a credit check or financial record check, is typically used when hiring for a position that involves managing money.
+The average cost to run a credit background check ranges from $5 to $20.
 Credit checks incur no access fees.

-While credit scores are not reported for employment, the results of this check can provide insights as to how responsible the individual is with their finances.
+While credit scores are not reported for employment, the results of this check can provide insight into how responsible the individual is with their finances.

 Additional Background Check Cost Factors